hguazza/AWS-Examples/README.md

 # AWS-Examples
-Acodebase of all the AWS examples udef through AWS Certification Study Courses.
+Acodebase of all the AWS examples used through AWS Certification Study Courses.